yesasha/alert-selection-bookmarklet/README_OLD.md

 The more times you'll use `document` in your script the bigger will be difference.
+But if the initial name is short, then it will have inverse effect, and you will get a bigger code.
+Same with functions.
+The `function` string is long anough, so creating a function will lead to a bigger code.
+So you have to compare both versions.
 Also, this is an example of how to load an external script if you can't fit your code.

 #### text/javascript